iotempire/iotempower/doc/first-node.rst

    ``pressed`` and ``released`` on the terminal running ``console_serial``.

-In advanced settings, you can extend your installation with_debounce a specially flashed Wemos D1 Mini, called a dongle allowing you to to flash previously flashed (or preflashed) esp8266 and esp32 based microcontrollers without them being registered in your WiFi (you can put any microcontroller flashed with IoTempower in a so-called adoption mode.
-For more look here: `Adoption <adopting.rst>`__
+In an advanced settings, you can extend your installation with a specially flashed Wemos D1 Mini, called a dongle allowing you to to flash previously flashed (or preflashed) esp8266 and esp32 based microcontrollers without them being registered in your WiFi (you can put any microcontroller flashed with IoTempower in a so-called adoption mode.
+For more look here: `Adoption <adopting.rst>`__ If your serial flashing works and you don't have lots of devices to manage, adoption might though be only of marginl interest, so only use itswhen you have gathered some experience with IoTempower.

 Next deployments